polotacki/polotacki/README.md

 - University student in 4th year in Computer Science college who is working as a mobile developer (flutter).

 - implemented muslim's todo app with flutter .
+- deep understanding of oob , solid prenciples and bloc statemanagement .
 - Have a huge passion for devops.

 - Hands On practices with ci/cd tools like jenkins & github actions.